Muterra/doc-golix/spec.md

 ## 5. Cipher suite

 Muse plans to support multiple cipher suites.
 They are represented as an 8-bit integer.
-ECC is the next support candidate.

 Cipher suites, by representation:

-1. **0x1:** SHA512/AES256/RSA4096. **Signature:** RSASSA-PSS, MGF1+SHA512, public exponent 65537. **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537. **Symmetric encryption:** AES-256 in CTR mode with nonce prepended to payload ciphertext.
-Nonce generation is described below. **Diffie-Hellman deniable exchange:** 2048-bit [Group #14](http://www.ietf.org/rfc/rfc3526.txt) with a generator of 2.
+1. **0x1:** SHA512/AES256/RSA4096.
+   **Signature:** RSASSA-PSS, MGF1+SHA512, public exponent 65537.
+   **Asymmetric encryption:** RSAES-OAEP, MGF1+SHA512, public exponent 65537.
+   **Symmetric encryption:** AES-256 in CTR mode with nonce prepended to payload ciphertext.
+Nonce generation is described below.
+   **Symmetric shared secrets:** 2048-bit Diffie-Hellman [Group #14](http://www.ietf.org/rfc/rfc3526.txt) with a generator of 2.
+   **Key agreement from shared secret:** HKDF+SHA512.
+Salt is application-specific.
+   **Symmetric signatures / MAC:** HMAC+SHA512

+**Quick note:** Why not elliptic curves first?
+Basically, development resource allocation.
+There was a reasonably large amount of thought put into this decision, and I stand by it.
+We need a prototype that works and is suitably secure for alpha testing.
+ECC is a very high priority for the production standard, as is a serious consideration of moving the address algorithm to a concatenation of SHA256 and SHA3 for the same input bytes.
+If you want to discuss this further, please [get in contact directly](mailto:badg@muterra.io).

+**Quick note 2:** Why not an AE/AEAD block mode?
+The added complexity doesn't make sense in this application.
+Dynamic bindings don't use symmetric encryption, and everything else is non-malleable.
+There's already a hash, and a signature, on top of the existing non-malleability, for MEOC records.
+CTR is very simple, which makes it much harder to screw up.

 ## 6. Author MUID